Fees

 Vertex’s sequencer handles user interactions with the blockchain.
 As a result, users' sequencer fees are paid in lieu of gas and are akin to some combination of gas and “clearing fees” on a traditional exchange.

-Withdrawals: Vertex minimizes user fees by sending transactions on Arbitrum when gas fees are low.
-All actions on Vertex still happen instantaneously, but withdrawals can take up to 30 minutes or longer during high gas periods.
-The 30-minute timeframe is the targeted maximum that a withdrawal will remain pending, as Vertex usually sends the transaction to Arbitrum after this time automatically -- even during high gas periods.
+The 30-minute time-frame is the targeted maximum that a withdrawal will remain pending, as Vertex usually sends the transaction to the underlying chain after this time automatically -- even during high gas periods.
 If your withdrawal takes longer, it may be due to persistent and excessively high gas costs.

 Last updated